Compassionate Hospice Care at Home

 What kind of care and services does the hospice team provide?

-Our comprehensive hospice team provides a wide range of services, including:
+Our interdisciplinary hospice team provides a wide range of services based on each patient’s individualized plan of care, including:

-- Pain and symptom management by a hospice nurse.
+• Pain and symptom management by hospice nurses and physicians.

-- Emotional and spiritual support from a social worker and chaplain.
+• Emotional, psychosocial, and spiritual support from social workers and chaplains.

-- Medical equipment and supplies delivered to the home.
+• Medical equipment and supplies related to the hospice plan of care.

 How long can a patient receive hospice care?